Dark-Elektron/CavityDesignHub/docs/source/quickstart.rst

 * | Click on the play button to run.

+The results are written to ``SimulationData/ABCI/<filename>``.
+If no name was given, the results are saved to ``SimulationData/ABCI/Cavity0``.
+The folder contains the geometric properties and quantities of interest on the tuned cavities.
+They are saved in ``geometric_parameters.json`` and ``qois.json``, respectively.
+This file is writen by Python.
+They can be viewed with any text editor.
+The tune results are saved in ``tune_res.json``.

 .. note::

    The SLANS software creates a lot of pop ups during the running of any simulation so the system would become unusable for the period of the tuning or eigenmode analysis.
-It is most noticable when a large number of cavities are tuned or analysed in one sweep.
+It is most noticeable when a large number of cavities are tuned or analysed in one sweep.

 Wakefield Analysis
 ^^^^^^^^^^^^^^^^^^^^